A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Results

 with amplitude $A=0.155\mathrm{K}$, centre frequency $\nu_\mathrm{c} = 85\mathrm{MHz}$ and width $\sigma = 15\mathrm{MHz}$.

 The physically motivated foreground model was fit to this data jointly with a Gaussian signal model, using the likelihood

+In practice, the 21cm signal is more complicated than the Gaussian used here and would require a more detailed physically motivated model.
+However, we use a Gaussian here for simplicity to demonstrate the foreground modelling process.

 The values of $\beta_{i}$ all have uniform priors over the range $[2.45844, 3.14556]$, which is the full range of spectral indices in the map in \Cref{eq:B_map}.
-The parameters of the signal model $T_{21}\left(\nu\right)$ had uniform priors of $[50\mathrm{MHz}, 200\mathrm{MHz}]$ for $\nu_0$, $[10\mathrm{MHz}, 20\mathrm{MHz}]$ for $\sigma$ and $[0\mathrm{K}, 0.25\mathrm{K}]$ for A. $\sigma_\mathrm{n}$ had a logarithmically uniform prior of $[10^{-4}\mathrm{K}, 10^{-1}\mathrm{K}]$.
+The parameters of the signal model $T_{21}\left(\nu\right)$ had uniform priors of $[50\mathrm{MHz}, 200\mathrm{MHz}]$ for $\nu_c$, $[10\mathrm{MHz}, 20\mathrm{MHz}]$ for $\sigma$ and $[0\mathrm{K}, 0.25\mathrm{K}]$ for A. $\sigma_\mathrm{n}$ had a logarithmically uniform prior of $[10^{-4}\mathrm{K}, 10^{-1}\mathrm{K}]$.

 This parameter space is quite complicated and highly multimodal, especially at higher $N$.
-Therefore, care must be taken when performing this fit in order to ensure the results are accurate and reliable.
+Therefore, care must be taken when performing this fit in order to ensure the results are accurate.
 This was achieved by first running the fit with a high number of live points, in order to ensure that the optimal mode was found and thus the posteriors are accurate.
 The settings of \texttt{PolyChord} used in these initial runs are given in \Cref{tab:polychord_settings}, except with nlive = $\mathrm{nDims}*500$.
 Once this is done, a second 'enhancement' fit is performed on the same data, identical to the first in every respect except that it uses nlive = $\mathrm{nDims}*50$ and takes the priors of $\beta_{i}$ as uniform in the range $[\mu_i - 5\sigma_i, \mu_i + 5\sigma_i]$, where $\mu_i$ and $\sigma_i$ are the weighted means and standard deviations of the posteriors of the $\beta_i$ parameters of the initial run.
 If $\mu_i$ and $\sigma_i$ are such that this range exceeds that of the initial run, the prior limits of the initial run are used instead.
-This refocusing on the highest likelihood posterior peak helps ensure that the evidences are reliable, once the difference in prior is corrected for via a volume factor.
+This refocusing on the highest likelihood posterior peak helps ensure that the evidences are accurate, once the difference in prior is corrected for via a volume factor, by recalculating the evidence without having to search a highly multimodal parameter space.
 The details of these corrections will be discussed in a future work.

 \Cref{fig:new_model_results} shows the results of performing this fit on the same data sets described in \Cref{sec:chrom_effects}, for the log spiral antenna, with $N=9$.